University of Victoria: Reputation

-The University of Victoria has ranked in a number of post-secondary rankings.
+The University of Victoria has been ranked in a number of post-secondary rankings.
 In the 2022 Academic Ranking of World Universities rankings, the university ranked 301–400 in the world and 13–17 in Canada.
-The 2023 QS World University Rankings ranked the university 359th in the world, and fourteenth in Canada.
-The 2023 Times Higher Education World University Rankings ranked the university 301–350 in the world, and 14–15 in Canada.
+The 2025 QS World University Rankings ranked the university 349th in the world.
+The 2025 Times Higher Education World University Rankings ranked the university 301–350 in the world, and 12–15 in Canada.
 In the 2022–23 U.S. News & World Report Best Global University Ranking, the university ranked 327th in the world, and 13th in Canada.
 The Canadian-based Maclean's magazine ranked the University of Victoria second in their 2023 Canadian comprehensive university category.

 Along with academic and research-based rankings, the university has also been ranked by publications that evaluate the employment prospects of its graduates.
-In the Times Higher Education's 2022 global employability ranking, the university ranked 183rd in the world, and seventh in Canada.
-In QS's 2022 graduate employability ranking, the university ranked 301–500 in the world, and 10–17 in Canada.
+In the Times Higher Education's 2022 global employability ranking, the university ranked 181st in the world, and eighth in Canada.

 Research

-In 2018, Research Infosource named the University of Victoria the 19th best research university, with a sponsored research income of $114.922 million, and an average research income of $170,000 per faculty member in 2017.
+In 2018, Research Infosource named the University of Victoria the 19th best research university, with a sponsored research income of $114,922 million, and an average research income of $170,000 per faculty member in 2017.

 The university's research performance has been noted in several bibliometric university rankings, which uses citation analysis to evaluate the impact a university has on academic publications.
 In 2019, the Performance Ranking of Scientific Papers for World Universities ranked the university 374th in the world, and 15th in Canada.
 The University Ranking by Academic Performance 2018–19 rankings placed the university 370th in the world, and 17th in Canada.

 Research facilities operated by the University of Victoria include: